jacobxperez/rams/.github/CONTRIBUTING.md

 their use becomes arbitrary.
 The developer is trained to dominate his technology while the designer is forced to work within its limits.
-By limiting or restricting the choices, the designer is forced to choose the essential and because he has not been trained as a developer, he can use his limitations to discover new designs.
+By limiting or restricting the choices, the designer is forced to choose the essential and because he has not been trained as a developer, he can use his limitations with technology to discover new designs.

 ## Design Philosophy